binomialhq/poly/doc/SPECIFICATION.md

 bottommost scope, then the engine must fail with an error.
 On the other hand, if the Symbol is being declared no backtracking occurs at all, and the Symbol is rather declared directly in the Active Space.
-When that happens, the Symbol must not yet be declared in that space, otherwise resulting an error indicating a duplicated declaration.
+When that happens, the Symbol must not already be declared in that space, otherwise resulting in an error indicating a duplicated declaration.

 Additionally, the Primitive Space is one in which symbols are always visible and cannot be overloaded.
 This is the ideal space to declare names that are reserved